 1. Broken Links (404 Errors)

 It identifies every broken internal and external link on your site.
 Broken links hurt user experience and can negatively impact SEO.
-I fix these whenever they’re flagged – these usually arise due to deleted pages or changed URLs.
+I fix these whenever they’re flagged.

 2. Duplicate Content Issues